Top 10 questions we are asked about: Old Age Security (OAS)

 5. When can I start to receive OAS pension benefits?

 The normal start date for receiving an Old Age Security (OAS) pension is age 65.
-Although an early start is not permitted, you can begin as late as age 70, or anywhere in between age 65 and 70.
-If you postpone receiving OAS until after age 65, your payments will increase by 0.6% each month (7.2% per year), up to a maximum increase of 42% at age 70.
+Although an early start is not permitted, you can begin as late as age 70.
+However, if you postpone receiving OAS until after age 65, your payments will increase by 0.6% each month (7.2% per year), up to a maximum increase of 36% at age 70.
 The maximum monthly amount you can receive is reached when you turn 70.
 There is no advantage in waiting until after age 70 to start receiving your pension.
 Further, there is no requirement to stop working to receive your OAS pension.

 6. When should I start to receive my OAS pension?

 There are many factors to consider when deciding when to start receiving OAS.
-Although much academic literature supports deferring to a late start date, this is a highly personalized decision.
+Although many may advise deferring to a late start date, the optimal time for you to begin receiving benefits depends on your personal situation.
 Some items to consider include:

-- Your tax rate – OAS is fully taxable, so if you’re already in a high tax bracket (for example, if you are still working or if you have received a severance or other retirement type package), it may be beneficial to defer.
+- Your tax rate – OAS is taxable as regular income, so if you’re already in a high tax bracket (for example, if you are still working or if you have received a severance or other retirement type package), it may be beneficial to defer.

 - Your total income – OAS pension is subject to a recovery tax or ‘clawback’, which means that your OAS benefits are reduced (and eventually eliminated) as your income increases beyond a certain threshold.